 For example, if you’re struggling with your messaging, you might ask a subset of your best customers to describe your product, service, or company in their own words.

-Qualitative data (especially when paired with the data driven marketing trends above) can give your company a major competitive edge because you’ll have a strong foundation of customer research to build your marketing campaigns on top of.
+Qualitative data (especially when paired with the data-informed marketing trends above) can give your company a significant competitive edge because you’ll have a strong foundation of customer research to build your marketing campaigns on top of.

 Entering a new decade always brings in an even greater feeling of change than just the New Year Alone.
-And in 2020, the top data driven marketing trends in 2020 are all about significant change.
+And in 2020, the top data-informed marketing trends in 2020 are all about significant change.